 Your startup’s mission statement is a brief description of your company’s intended purpose and the reason for its existence.
-If you don’t already have a mission statement for your startup, this is an important part of attracting and hiring great candidates.
+If you don’t already have a mission statement for your startup, this is an important part of attracting top talent.

 Here’s why: an effective mission statement can inspire employees and keep them committed to moving your company’s mission forward.
 You want your new employees to align with your company’s purpose, which you can accomplish by solidifying your startup’s mission statement prior to starting the hiring process.
 This will give you a better chance of attracting the right people for your company.

 Identify Your Startup’s Needs